 What Should Your Letter Include?

-In your letter, you need to ask for help without getting too emotional to the scholarship committee.
+In your letter, you need to ask for help without getting overly emotional to the scholarship committee.

 Instead, you should make a good argument as to why you deserve the scholarship.
-A successful letter does this without complaining, demanding, or playing the role of the victim.
+A successful letter does this without complaining or demanding, or being overly defensive.

 Don’t beat around the bush in your letter; be upfront.
 There’s a reason why you’re appealing the committee’s decision.
 Not being clear about your reasons won’t help your case.